 An exception may only be made if it is not an exception to any requirement of the Subdivision Map Act.
 The requested exception does not violate the Subdivision Map Act because a 10 to 12 foot wide easement for common driveway purposes is provided assuring public right-of-way access for each lot within the development.
 All required subdivision findings can be made for the Project and all required vehicular, pedestrian, and utility/drainage easements will be made a part of the final map assuring the four lots have required access to the public right-of-way.
 Also the project site containing the four small lots, as a whole, complies with RLD development standards such as setbacks, height, parking, internal separation between dwellings, and open space, thereby resulting in no impacts to adjacent and surrounding residents.
 This exception will not be materially detrimental to the public welfare nor injurious to the property or improvements in the immediate vicinity.
-For these reasons, findings can be made to the requirement for public street frontage and the minimum stem size required for access to the public street via a flag lot.
+For these reasons, findings can be made that the conditions affecting the property warrant and require that an exception be made to the requirement for public street frontage and the minimum stem size required for access to the public street via a flag lot.
 If the Planning Commission approves the requested exception, it will be subject to final approval by the City Council.